Can Lyme Disease Cause a Rash? Skin Findings, Spots, and Lesions

 Common skin findings in Lyme disease

-Some patients never notice a rash, while others develop skin findings that are easily mistaken for insect bites, allergic reactions, cellulitis, spider bites, or fungal infections.
+Some patients never notice a rash, while others develop skin findings that are easily mistaken for insect bites, allergic reactions, cellulitis, spider bites, fungal infections, or ringworm.

 Lyme disease rash and skin manifestations